wc-duck/datalibrary/README.md

 DL also provides ways to convert serialized blobs between platforms that differ in endianness and/or pointer-size.

-Finally, by using a user-defined schema, here after referred to as a TLD, packing "json" to binary perform type-checks, range-checks etc on the input data.
+Finally, by using a user-defined schema, hereafter referred to as a TLD, packing "json" to binary perform type-checks, range-checks etc on the input data.

 ## Building